kjar0/516X-Final/README.md

 * Inclusion of statistical tools

 * Publication of workflow in a version controlled manner (your code should be on github)

+## Conclusions and Final Thoughts

+The ABE career outcomes data was very incomplete due to students not adding their employment information (job title, company).
+Further, not every student is completing the survey.
+As a student, I understand that at times it can be difficult to keep up with emails and fill out every survey when there's a lot on your plate.
+One way survey responses could be boosted is if this survey was added as an assignment for a senior-level class like Capstone II.
+This way, most people would be more motivated to complete the survey

 ### Jekyll Themes